mpokrass/Personality-notes/psych-356.md

 ### Freud on Dreams
 Were generally wish fulfilment.
 Very obvious in children, but in adults had sexual and aggressive themes.
 Since we repress it, it bubbles up into our dreams.
 A big part of therapy is having people talk about their dreams, the sexual and aggressive themes.
 This is the first step, can be worked through.
 Our superego/ego also permeate into our unconscious dreamspace.
 Too threatening, even in the dream world, to let the Id out.
-Have the manifest meaning - what actually happened, eg. chased by a bear.
+Have the manifest meaning - what actually happened, e.g.. chased by a bear.
 Latent content, the psychological aspect.
 Free association around dream content and noticing where the resistance is.
 Anxiety dream could be superego adding anxiety to disguise it.
 Or the dream is getting close to admitting true wishes, because moral anxiety in revealing true dreams.